janosgyerik/writing-markdown-well/README.md

 What's wrong with Markdown?
 ---------------------------

-The syntax is too permissive: it allows sloppy writing styles that look fine in HTML but terrible in plain text.
+The syntax is too permissive: it allows sloppy writing styles that look fine when rendered as HTML but hard to read in plain text.
-Different users adopt different writing styles, which further hurts readability and collaboration.
+The spreading of different writing styles further hurts readability and collaboration.

 Markdown is not designed as a lazy way to create HTML, but many people use it that way.

-In particular, these are some common mistakes when writing Markdown:
+In particular, these are some of the common mistakes when writing Markdown:

-- Looks good when rendered as HTML, but looks horrible as plain text
+- Looks good when rendered as HTML, but hard to read as plain text

 - Semantic violations of headings and inline formatting styles

 - Using deeply nested or complicated structures

-- Using not well-supported features, lock-in to specific renderers
+- Using not well-supported features, limiting readers to specific renderers

-- Other general writing style issues

 Why this guide?
 ---------------